Jiogo18/vscode-aseba-syntax/vsc-extension-quickstart.md

 * To start using your extension with Visual Studio Code copy it into the `<user home>/.vscode/extensions` folder and restart Code.
 * To share your extension with the world, read on https://code.visualstudio.com/docs about publishing an extension.

+## Publish your extension

+* To package your extension to a `.vsix` file, run `vsce package` in the same folder where your `package.json` is located.
+* To publish your extension, run `vsce publish` in the same folder where your `package.json` is located.